Lizzardis/Rasp-Pi-Hosts/README.md

 ## Update-Script.sh
 This Update-Script.sh is an executable .sh script which will automatically update the Raspberry Pi & also update the host lists contained within Pi-Hole.

+Script needs to reside in /home/pi & be made to be executed by root.
+Script can be ran using: > sudo bash update-script.sh

 The script is set to automatically authorise all changes, and then automatically restart the Pi.

 ## Pi-Hole Query Change